dylanmei/hilltop/README.md

 ## notes

-'.' can be used in place of &lt;*project-name&gt; to infer based on the current working directory, e.g.
+* **.** can be used in place of &lt;*project-name&gt; to infer based on the current working directory, e.g. `workflow list .`

-    ./hilltop workflow list .
+* `--json` can be used on query commands to output to console as JSON rather than free-form text

 ## contributing